Molecules in stars: Background

 Matter is made up by atoms (formed by protons and other subatomic particles).
 When the environment is right, atoms can join together and form molecules, which give rise to most materials studied in materials science.
-But certain environments, such as high temperatures, don't allow atoms to form molecules.
+But certain environments, such as high temperatures, don't allow atoms to form molecules, as the environmental energy exceeds that of the dissociation energy of the bonds within the molecule.
 Stars have very high temperatures, primarily in their interior, and therefore there are few molecules formed in stars.
-For this reason, a typical chemist (who studies atoms and molecules) would not have much to study in a star, so stars are better explained by astrophysicists or astrochemists.
-However, low abundance of molecules in stars is not equated with no molecules at all.

 By the mid-18th century, scientists surmised that the source of the Sun's light was incandescence, rather than combustion.

 Evidence and research

 Although the Sun is a star, its photosphere has a low enough temperature of 6000 K, and therefore molecules can form.
 Water has been found on the Sun, and there is evidence of H2 in white dwarf stellar atmospheres.

 Cooler stars include absorption band spectra that are characteristic of molecules.
-Similar absorption bands are found in sun spots which are cooler areas on the Sun.
+Similar absorption bands can be found through observation of solar sun spots, which are cool enough to allow persistence of stellar molecules.
 Molecules found in the Sun include MgH, CaH, FeH, CrH, NaH, OH, SiH, VO, and TiO.
-Others include CN CH, MgF, NH, C2, SrF, zirconium monoxide, YO, ScO, BH.
+Others include CN, CH, MgF, NH, C2, SrF, ZrO, YO, ScO, and BH.